 – Lookout Pass, Schweitzer, and Silver Mountain are way up north and are actually much closer to Spokane than they are to any Idaho city.
 If you’re flying and can’t find a good flight deal to Boise, check Spokane instead.

 – Cottonwood Butte is another place where you can step back in time.
 Pull out a $20 bill for your lift ticket and ride a T-bar up to the top for an 845-foot vertical drop.

 – I listed regular adult lift ticket rates above, but all of these places have military discounts, 70+ discounts, group deals, and learn-to-ski deals.
 Check the websites for details.

 – If you live in the state or close enough to drive over regularly, all of these Idaho ski resorts offer extremely attractive season pass deals.
 Most of them are roughly 10X the daily lift ticket price, but often they go on sale after Presidents’ Day weekend the season before and you can really get a lot of days on the slopes.
 Some have reciprocal deals with other Idaho ski areas too so you can sample them a bit.

-It’s clearly spring skiing time as I post this and thoughts will soon turn to what to do outdoors in the summer instead, but we had sunny days every day we were out on the slopes, which is a big advantage of going later in the season.
-When you’re biggest worry is whether you’ve put on enough sunscreen rather than whether you’ve put on enough layers, that’s a good ski day in my opinion!
+It was turning to spring skiing time as I posted this and thoughts then soon turn to what to do outdoors in the summer instead, but we had sunny days every day we were out on the slopes, which is a big advantage of going later in the season.
+When your biggest worry is whether you’ve put on enough sunscreen rather than whether you’ve put on enough layers, that’s a good ski day in my opinion!